-Children with MLD will typically have some or all of:
+Children with MLD may have some or all of the following:

 - Difficulty understanding basic concepts.